icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [EdenEast/nightfox.nvim](https://github.com/EdenEast/nightfox.nvim) - A soft dark, fully customizable Neovim theme, with support for lsp, treesitter and a variety of plugins.
 - [kvrohit/substrata.nvim](https://github.com/kvrohit/substrata.nvim) - A cold, dark color scheme for Neovim written in Lua ported from [arzg/vim-substrata](https://github.com/arzg/vim-substrata) theme.
 - [ldelossa/vimdark](https://github.com/ldelossa/vimdark) - A minimal Vim theme for night time.
 Loosely based on vim-monotonic and chrome's dark reader extension.
 A light theme is included as well for the day time.
-- [mangeshrex/uwu.vim](https://github.com/Mangeshrex/uwu.vim) - A beautiful and dark vim colorscheme written in vimscript.
+- [Everblush/everblush.nvim](https://github.com/Everblush/everblush.nvim) - A dark, vibrant and beautiful colorscheme written in Lua.
 - [adisen99/apprentice.nvim](https://github.com/adisen99/apprentice.nvim) - Colorscheme for Neovim written in Lua based on the [Apprentice](https://github.com/romainl/Apprentice) color pattete with Tree-sitter and built-in lsp support.
 - [olimorris/onedarkpro.nvim](https://github.com/olimorris/onedarkpro.nvim) - One Dark Pro theme for Neovim, written in Lua and based on the VS Code theme.
 Includes dark and light themes with completely customisable colors, styles and highlights.
 - [rmehri01/onenord.nvim](https://github.com/rmehri01/onenord.nvim) - A Neovim theme that combines the Nord and Atom One Dark color palettes for a more vibrant programming experience.